umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 	- The order should be something like 1, 2, Masters, 3, 4, 5, 6

 4. Correct slot based on stave connection, Not sure if this is a necessary step
+	- will either be JD10 or JD11

 5. Slide DCB into the proper slot using the heat spreader pipes as handles.
    Let it gently go down until until the guide rails at the bottom go in and the DCB sits correctly.
 Then push until it clicks in.

-## Attaching Power
+## Checking Power

 There are 3 seperate power lines, for the DCB, the VTTx's, and the Stave.
+They should not be moved or changed over the course of this QA, but it is good to verify the connections are correct.

 - DCB
 	1. Power comes to pairs of boards as labeled by the slot they are put in.
 0 and 1, 2 and 3, etc...
 	2. Cables are labeled `DCB-A` source & return and `DCB-B` source & return.
-A goes to the even board of a pair and B goes to the odd board.
+A goes to the even board of a pair, slot JD10, and B goes to the odd board, JD11.
 	3. `SRC` connects to the hevily labeled wire and `RET` connects to ground.

 - VTTx